 Using state-of-the-art CNC machines, Nobel Biocare produces precision machined components that are designed to last a lifetime.
-By improving response time to downtime, they increased output by $200K per month.
+By improving response time to downtime, mostly from losses due to waiting, they increased output by 16% to $200K per month.

 In response to strong demand, Nobel needed to seize the opportunity to increase output using their existing machines and people.
 From the data they had, they knew OEE was around 75%, but the specifics of “why” were elusive.
 They needed clarity on what was causing production downtime and a precise way to initiate improvements.

-Nine months after Raven units were installed, and six months after improvements began, operating efficiency for the 40 machines had increased from 75% to 91%.
+Nine months after Raven units were installed, and six months after improvements began, operating efficiency (Overall Equipment Efficiency: OEE) for the 60 machines had increased from 75% to 91%.
+This level of improvement was unprecedented and far exceeded internal goals to increase by 6%.

 Increased Production Output

-Reduced downtime meant a direct increase in product output.
+Reduced unwanted downtime resulted in a direct increase in product output.
 Each machine was estimated to produce $100 of value per hour.
 Output improved during the six months after baseline, to $204K of incremental monthly production.
 That projects to an incremental $2.45 million for the value of additional production over the next 12 months.

 Reduced Unplanned Downtime